Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Discussion

-In contrast to the flexible distributions of the random effects, we used a `simple' linear mean model in this paper for demonstration.
-A misspecified mean model will also affect the fit of the random exposure effect.
-The conditional distributions of the data generating distribution should thus be validated, e.g. by Bayesian posterior predictive checking as illustrated in the case study.
-In the case that the posterior distribution for unexposed individuals is off, a more flexible mean model (involving the expected effects of modifiers and confounders) may be necessary.
-For cases where a lot of (rich) data are available it will be promising to investigate how flexible machine learning methods can be used to estimate the conditional means in our mixed model, see e.g. \citet{Hajjem2014} and \citet{Pellagatti2021}.
+In contrast to well-established models to estimate CATEs (e.g., ~ \cite{Hahn2020} and \cite{Wager2018}), the focus of the methods presented in this paper is inference on the distribution that quantifies remaining effect heterogeneity.
+In particular, in settings where limited features are available, the CATEs will not be accurate proxies of the actual ICEs.
+In the examples presented in this paper, we have used simple linear models (models \eqref{CH3LVmodel}, \eqref{CH3LVmodel3} and \eqref{CH3LVmodel2}) to estimate the ICE distribution for illustration.
+However, the causal theory derived in Section \ref{CH3sec2H} applies to more general models of the form presented in \eqref{CH3mixedmodel}.
+A misspecified mean model will affect the fit of the random exposure effect.
+The conditional distributions of the data-generating distribution should thus be validated, e.g.~by Bayesian posterior predictive checking as illustrated in the case study.
+If the posterior distribution for unexposed individuals is off, a more flexible mean model (involving the expected effects of modifiers and confounders) may be necessary.
+For cases where rich data are available, it will be promising to investigate how flexible machine learning methods can estimate the conditional means in our mixed model \citep{Hajjem2014, Pellagatti2021, Post2024}.
+For the example and case study, we used a specific Bayesian approach to fit the random-effects model, as it inherently quantifies the uncertainty of the ICE density estimate and simplifies the process by using a one-step approach.
+However, the reasoning presented in this paper does not rely on the estimation method, and we have listed Bayesian and non-Bayesian alternatives in Section \ref{sec:methods}.
+What method can be used for a specific application will depend on the available resources, e.g., the Bayesian methods can result in lengthy computation times depending on the complexity of the associational model \eqref{CH3mixedmodel} and the size of the data.

-While the fit of $F_{Y\mid A, \boldsymbol{M}, \boldsymbol{L}}$ can be validated, (conditional) independence of $Y^{1}-Y^{0}$ and $Y^{0}$ can not be verified with cross-sectional data.
-As is done for the assumption of no unmeasured confounding, the validity of this assumption should thus be judged on by experts since it can seriously affect the estimated ICE distribution.
-In future work, we will focus on a sensitivity analysis in which models with different dependence structures between $Z_{1}$ and $\epsilon$ are fitted.
-Appropriateness of causal inference depends on the validity of assumptions that can not be tested on the data, e.g. absence of unmeasured confounding, and should resort on expert knowledge.
-We advocate that assumptions on the (conditional) joint distribution of potential outcomes should become part of this discussion to boost the research on heterogeneity of treatment (or exposure) effects.